 The idea of innovation expressed in the event's name is evident throughout the entire project: In addition to being a networking event, Classical:NEXT has established itself as a key opportunity to promote and explore new talent, new creative ideas and future-oriented business practices.
-In order to achieve that Classical:NEXT features a conference, an expo as well as showcase concerts and screenings.
-During four days the hundreds of a delegates meet, discuss, and learn more about as well as from each other.
+In order to achieve that, Classical:NEXT features a conference, an expo, showcase concerts and screenings.
+Over the course of four days, hundreds of delegates meet, discuss and learn about, as well as from, each other.

 Classical:NEXT community members are cultural multipliers ranging from grass-roots DIYers to the most established companies and institutions such as Carnegie Hall, The Metropolitan Opera, Spotify, Universal, China National Symphony Orchestra, Berlin Philharmonics, Amsterdam Concertgebouw etc.

-The next edition will take place in Rotterdam, The Netherlands, 16 – 19 May 2018.
-Become a delegate or book an expo stand.
-See our registration page for information pertaining to Classical:NEXT 2017, including prices, deadlines and how to register.
-Online registration for Classical:NEXT 2018 will open later this year.
+The next edition will take place in Rotterdam, The Netherlands, 13 – 16 May 2020.
+Become a delegate or book an expo stand for Classical:NEXT 2020 with our registration start in November 2019.

 Classical:NEXT is not just an annual meeting: it is a year-round worldwide movement for all sectors and all approaches in art music.
-In five editions, the Classical:NEXT network of art music professionals has grown to more than 2,000 delegates, and they're all connected via the online database and network C:N NET.
-Keep in touch with contacts old and new, and find new and exciting connection using this invaluable resource!
-You can reach C:N NET at www.classicalnext.com/net/.
+Stay connected and network via our online community and directory C:N NET.
+Keep in touch with contacts old and new.Visit C:N NET